-Hospitals recover from recession, some financial issues remainMay 12th, 2014 in Health /
+Hospitals recover from recession, some financial issues remainMay 12, 2014 in Medicine & Health / Health

 The recent economic recession affected hospitals across the nation, regardless of financial status, but following the rebound, financially weak and safety-net hospitals continue to struggle, according to health researchers.